-ProcessWire is designed to have an approachable simplicity that is retained regardless of scale.
-Simplicity often implies reduced capability, and this is not the case with ProcessWire.
+From its API to its admin interface, ProcessWire is designed to have an approachable simplicity that is retained at any scale.
+Simplicity often implies reduced capability, but this is not the case with ProcessWire.
 From the surface, there is very little complexity and the application requires no training.
-But open the hood, and you have a lot of horsepower at your disposal for just about any content need.
-The goal is jQuery or Google-like simplicity, for lack of a better term (a simple interface to powerful engineering).
-Regardless of scale, the inherent simplicity and joy in using the interface and CMS API remains consistent, predictable, and capable.
-Watch this video
+But open the hood, and you have a lot of horsepower at your disposal for just about any content management need.
+It's truly a simple interface to powerful engineering.
+Whether your application is big or small, the inherent simplicity and joy in using the interface and API remains consistent, predictable, and capable.

 Structure that makes sense

 ProcessWire uses a hierarchal structure for pages, like a family tree or a file system.
 There is no limit imposed by ProcessWire to the depth in which this structure can be defined.
 It is comfortable scaling to large and complex data needs, and remains simple regardless of scale.
 ProcessWire makes it easy to traverse this structure from the admin interface, as well as from the API.
 More about ProcessWire’s structure

 ProcessWire gives you the tools to get at your data, but you decide how to handle the output.
 In fact, ProcessWire dictates nothing about the output or format.
 Meaning, the sky is the limit and anything a designer can dream up is possible, down to the pixel.
 You never have to design a site for ProcessWire, and the system won't impose any limitations upon your site design or the designer.
 There is no “theming system” to learn and work around, as there is nothing to “theme” because all output comes from your own markup.
 ProcessWire isn't limited to just HTML either.
 It can output JSON, XML or any other format you desire, and can serve as an excellent platform for building web services.

 All fields are custom fields